-“Kindergarten is one of our first entry to school points, so K-vaccines are an accumulation of vaccines that you’ve gotten in first 5 years of your life.
-They start at two months, you get your last booster sets at Kindergarten.”
+“Kindergarten is one of our first entry to school points, so K-vaccines are an accumulation of vaccines that you’ve gotten in first five years of your life.
+They start at 2 months; you get your last booster sets at kindergarten.”

-Early childhood vaccinations include those for illnesses such as diphtheria, tetanus, polio, hepatitis b, pneumococcal vaccine, influenza, measles, mumps, rubella, chickenpox.
+Early childhood vaccinations include those for illnesses such as diphtheria, tetanus, polio, hepatitis B, pneumococcus, influenza, measles, mumps, rubella, chickenpox.
 Those are required for school entry, Morker said.
-Sixth graders then need a meningitis and another tetanus shot, she said, and senior year of high school a second meningitis is required.
+Sixth graders then need a meningitis and another tetanus shot, she said, and then they need a second meningitis shot during their senior year of high school.

-“Those are the required vaccines into the school system and we have been giving these for years and years and know the efficacy for it, safety of it,” Morker said.
-“Unfortunately as we see the anti-vaxxer population growing, so having that belief in science, confidence in how the vaccines work and how effective they are really helps the community stay safe.
+“Those are the required vaccines into the school system, and we have been giving these for years and years and know the efficacy for it, safety of it,” Morker said.
+“Unfortunately, as we see the anti-vaxxer population growing, having that belief in science, confidence in how the vaccines work and how effective they are really helps the community stay safe.
 It protects the population that’s vulnerable.
 There are some adults who can’t get vaccinated.
-So taking it lightly is not the approach, realizing how the vaccines work and the important purpose it serves and keeping the community is the message.”
+So taking it lightly is not the approach.
+Realizing how the vaccines work and the important purpose it serves and keeping the community [safe] is the message.”

 Daily Chronicle: What does opening up the COVID-19 vaccine to a younger age group mean for the pandemic’s trajectory?

 Mayuri Morker: “Just being able to vaccinate more of the population is the biggest advantage.
-Everyone keeps talking about herd immunity, upwards of 85% of the population needs to be vaccinated for us to get to some sort of normalcy that we were used to before.
-Getting to that in the adult population which is higher risk of complications is obviously a big achievement.
-The pediatric population also makes up a great amount of our population, and so to be able to start vaccinated some components of that, the more we can vaccinate, the better can get to those normal times.”
+Everyone keeps talking about herd immunity.
+Upward of 85% of the population needs to be vaccinated for us to get to some sort of normalcy that we were used to before.
+Getting to that in the adult population, which is at higher risk of complications, is obviously a big achievement.
+The pediatric population also makes up a great amount of our population, and so to be able to start vaccinating some components of that, the more we can vaccinate, the better can get to those normal times.”

 DC: What would you say to a parent or teenager who’s wary about getting the vaccine?

-MM: “We’ve been giving them since December, we have that data piling up telling us the safety of the vaccine and effectiveness of the vaccine.
-The take home point is going to reputable sources for your information and getting that information accurately so you can make the decision.
+MM: “We’ve been giving them since December.
+We have that data piling up telling us the safety of the vaccine and effectiveness of the vaccine.
+The take-home point is going to reputable sources for your information and getting that information accurately so you can make the decision.
 Each parent, those are your children and you make what you think is the best decision for them.
-But also in young teenage population, they also understand that it’s about their body, so involving them in that decision is also important, socialization is important to them, so we can see they want to get two doses.”
+But also, in young teenage populations, they also understand that it’s about their body, so involving them in that decision is also important.
+Socialization is important to them, so we can see they want to get two doses.”

-DC: Are there any components to this COVID-19 vaccine for those 12 and older which are different than the vaccine currently being offered to adults?
+DC: Are there any components to this COVID-19 vaccine for those 12 and older that are different from the vaccine currently being offered to adults?

-MM: “They will give the same vaccine, they [clinical trial researchers] just had to make sure the same dose would be effective, that this younger population wouldn’t have more severe or different side effects.
-Most that we give are the same throughout [the age group].
-Even with the flu vaccine they used to have a baby dose they used to call it, it was smaller for younger kids, and in the last couple years that has gone away and everyone gets the same dose.
+MM: “They will give the same vaccine.
+They [clinical trial researchers] just had to make sure the same dose would be effective, that this younger population wouldn’t have more severe or different side effects.
+Most [vaccines] that we give are the same throughout [different age groups].
+Even with the flu vaccine, they used to have a baby dose, they used to call it.
+It was smaller for younger kids, and in the last couple years that has gone away and everyone gets the same dose.
 The components and the actual allergens inside remain the same.”

 DC: What are some challenges, if any, you foresee in getting vaccinations into the arms of our younger population?

 MM: “The biggest thing is that communication, availability of information.
 No one is denying that [side effects] won’t happen.
-It’s a vaccine, it’s supposed to help your body build immunity so you will see some minimal side effects.
-When you put it into the pediatric or young teenage population, the similar concept is that we’re hoping we can convey the safety of the vaccine and also seeing the effectiveness of the it.
-It’s preventing you from getting to that part where you need to be hospitalized and getting you to that low transmissibility after you’re fully vaccinated so you’re not passing it to somebody who either couldn’t get vaccinated, or is a higher risk person in your life.
+It’s a vaccine.
+It’s supposed to help your body build immunity so you will see some minimal side effects.
+When you put it into the pediatric or young teenage population, the similar concept is that we’re hoping we can convey the safety of the vaccine and also seeing the effectiveness of it.
+It’s preventing you from getting to that part where you need to be hospitalized and getting you to that low transmissibility after you’re fully vaccinated so you’re not passing it to somebody who either couldn’t get vaccinated or is a higher-risk person in your life.
 So I think having that information available and confidence that we are providing a safe product.
 There’s data out there.
-Hundreds of millions of people, adults over 16 have gotten the vaccine, we’ve done studies on the 12 to 15-year age range.
-Just because it happened so fast [the vaccine was developed] doesn’t mean that steps have been skipped or people overlooking something.
+Hundreds of millions of people, adults over 16, have gotten the vaccine.
+We’ve done studies on the 12- to 15-year age range.
+Just because it [the vaccine being developed] happened so fast doesn’t mean that steps have been skipped or people overlooked something.
 That confidence in science is one of the biggest things we can promote.”

 DC: In the clinical trials, did children and teenagers report side effects, such as those reported in some adults, after receiving the vaccine?
-Is it a double dose still for those under 16?
+Is it still a two-dose vaccine for those younger than 16?

 MM: “Yes.
 It’s pretty similar with arm soreness, fatigue, if you had COVID-19 before, you may have more symptoms.”